ahmedazadi/ahmedazadi/README.md

 - 👋 Hi, I’m @ahmedazadi
-- 👀 I’m interested in Programming and Coputer Science
+- 👀 I’m interested in Programming
 - 🌱 I currently work mainly with React and React-Native
 - 📫 How to reach me [my E-mail](mailto:ahmedazad100@outlook.com)